UBC-CIC/Hospital-Admissions-Forecasting/README.md

 # Hospital Admissions Forecasting

-This project involves a classical machine learning (ML) model to predict hospital admissions using data collected in an Emergency Room (ER).
+This project involves a machine learning (ML) model to predict hospital admissions using data collected in an Emergency Room (ER).

 | Index                                               | Description                                             |